How Do I Backwash a Sand Filter in My Fiberglass Pool?

 3. Attach a backwash hose to your filter’s backwash port.

 4. Turn your multi-port valve to Backwash.
-(Make sure you never turn the multi-port valve handle while the pool filter is on and running.)
+Never turn the multi-port valve handle while the pool filter is on and running.

 5. Turn your filter system back on.
-Water should now be flowing out the backwash port and through the hose.
+Water should flow out the backwash port and through the hose.

 7. Turn the filter system off again.

-9. Turn the filter system back on, and rinse the filter for about 30 seconds to one minute.
+9. Turn the filter system back on and rinse the filter for about 30 to 60 seconds.

 10. Turn the system off.